Welcome to Wellington, the Coolest Little Capital, where nothing is quite what it seems…

 “The stories in Tabatha Wood’s collection are carefully and intelligently crafted.
 You may think they’re just a tasty creepy snack, but then you start to feel a bit queasy, the cordyceps pokes out through your forehead and you find your perspective eerily adjusted.
 Slyly subversive horror.
 Recommended.”

-– Jamie Delano – writer of Lepus Dizzy books, Hellblazer: Constantine (Vertigo) comics and graphic novels, and many others.
+– Jamie Delano – writer of Lepus: Dizzy, Hellblazer: Constantine, plus many others.

 “Wood has a lovely physicality to her writing that further supports both the beautiful and that which is less so.
 She writes about the heat of coffee and weighty warmth of summers as well as the coppery tang-taste-of-blood and things seen and heard that characters wish they hadn’t been witness to.”